 If passed in November 2020, the plan will become effective on January 1, 2021.
 The transition period will take approximately two years with full implementation beginning in January 2023.
 During the transition, existing St. Louis County Officials will become the Interim Mayor, Prosecutor, and Assessor.
 The Mayor of St. Louis will become the Transitional Mayor and will work jointly with the Interim Mayor.
-The first elections for Metro Mayor, Prosecutor, and Assessor will be held in November 2024 and the first elections for the Metropolitan City Council will be held in November 2022.
+The first elections for Metro Mayor, Prosecutor, Assessor, and the Metropolitan City Council will be held in November 2022.

-Read the original plan (January 2019) can be viewed here and the amendment (February 2019) can be viewed here.
+Read the original plan (January 2019) here.
+Since January, two amendments have been made to the original plan.
+The March 2019 amendment can be viewed here and the February 2019 amendment can be viewed here.

 What will the Metropolitan City look like?

 The Mayor appoints all department heads and all members of boards and commissions.